mfittere/res-ex-prstab/README.md

 - [ ] "probability A" on the vertical axis of beam distributions is confusing: it is not a probability, and A already indicates excitation amplitudes.

+- [ ] 7th turn pulsing, figure with comparison: no data for 2016 at 24 nrad or
+for simulations.
+Useful to add?